-“Students will not be required to commit more than an average of 65 hours per week in didactic and/or clinical areas.
-This figure represents time for clinical practicum, classes, and preparation for class and clinical experience.”
+You will not be required to commit more than an average of 64 hours per week.
+This represents time for clinical practicum, classes, and preparation for class and clinical experience.

 Can I work as an RN while I’m in the program?

 Part-time employment is not recommended and should not interfere with academic and clinical commitments.
 Students who have academic or clinical problems should not seek part-time employment.
 At no point during the program can a student anesthetist, by position or responsibility, be employed at any time to administer anesthesia, at any location.

 Students are assigned to take call with a CRNA Instructor following the completion of basic orientation.
 They do not have clinical commitments on the day following call but they are required to attend any scheduled classes on their day off after call.